What is an Ambulatory Wheelchair User?

 We need to shift our focus from the person to the environment.
 When I stand up to reach a shelf, my need for a mobility aid doesn't disappear.
 The wheelchair remains essential because our public spaces are inherently inaccessible.
 In the social model of disability, it is the lack of universal design and the presence of ableist assumptions that disable me, not the dynamic ways I choose to use my body.

-Don't Assume: If you see someone stand up from a wheelchair, do not assume they are "cured" or exaggerating their needs.
+• Don't Assume: If you see someone stand up from a wheelchair, do not assume they are 'cured' or exaggerating their access needs.

-Respect the Space: Accessible toilets and disabled parking bays are for all Disabled people, including those who may look "fine" when they exit their vehicle.
+• Respect the Space: Accessible toilets and accessible parking bays exist for all Disabled people, including those whose impairments are not immediately apparent.

-Ask First: Never touch or move someone’s wheelchair without their explicit permission.
-It is an extension of our personal space.
+• Ask First: Never touch or move someone’s wheelchair without their explicit permission.
+It is an extension of their personal space.

 How Sociability Supports Ambulatory Users

 One of the biggest hurdles for ambulatory users is "the unknown."
-We need to know exactly how much walking is required at a venue.
+We need to know exactly what barriers exist at a venue before we arrive.

 This is why our photo-led mapping with alt-text is so vital.
 By combining clear visual layouts with descriptive accessibility data, an ambulatory user, or anyone navigating a venue's environment, can decide: "Today is a walking day for this venue" or "Today, I definitely need my chair."
 Whether you are assessing a space visually or utilising screen readers to process our detailed entry descriptions, having the full picture beforehand removes the guesswork.